 - What information do you need to send?
 Work out what information you need to communicate to stakeholders.
 That is, what reports you need to produce, and what needs to be included.

 - Who will be involved in prioritising bugs?
 How will they be involved?
 You may want key-stakeholders to help define a bug, whether it is important and what actions to take.
 You may also need their help in testing.

 Hands-on: How to Manage Product Bugs

 Now we’ve covered how to manage product bugs.
-The next parts in this guide on managing product bugs will look at example reports and working with stakeholders (think customers, customer support, sales, and marketing).
+The third part in this guide on managing product bugs will look at bug reporting.

 CEO & Founder